calebpeterson/jest-transformer-test-md/README.md

 # Write your Jest tests in Markdown

-Would you like to write your `jest` tests in `markdown` like this?

-You'll be able to document public-facing APIs while simultaneously testing them.
-The best part is your documentation _and_ test suites are trivially publishable!
+Document public-facing APIs while simultaneously testing them.
+The best part is your documentation _and_ test suites are now trivially publishable!

+## How it works

+Write normal Markdown (like this `README.md`), and then include your your tests as multiline code blocks.

 ```js
 expect(true).toBe(true);
 ```

+**In fact, this `README.md` is part of the test suite 👆**

+## Configuring Jest

+Check out this repository's [`jest.config.js`](./jest.config.js).

 ## Resources